techmyth/techmyth.github.io/content/posts/vcheck-health-accessment.en.md

     - VMware
 ---

-In this opportunity I come to show you how to download and use the vCheck tool that is used to validate the health status of the VMware vSphere infrastructure.
-This tool is developed by [Alan Renouf](http://www.virtu-al.net) as a mechanism to identify possible failures or misconfiguration in the vSphere implementation.
-To learn more about this tool I will use the vCheck documentation as a reference:
+In this opportunity I come to show you how to download and use the `vCheck` tool that is used to validate the health status of the `VMware vSphere` infrastructure.
+This tool is developed by [Alan Renouf](http://www.virtu-al.net) as a mechanism to identify possible failures or misconfiguration in the `vSphere` implementation.
+To learn more about this tool I will use the `vCheck` documentation as a reference:

-> This script picks on the key known issues and potential issues scripted as plugins for various technologies written as Powershell scripts and reports it all in one place so all you do in the morning is check your email.
+> This script picks on the key known issues and potential issues scripted as plugins for various technologies written as Powershell scripts and reports it all in one place so all you do in the morning is checking your email.
 >
 > #### [vCheck Github Page](https://github.com/alanrenouf/vCheck-vSphere)

 ![Text](/img/health-check-300x300.webp#center)

-In this area I present to you what is checked when using vCheck.
+In this area I present to you what is checked when using `vCheck`.

 - General Details
 - Number of Hosts